gAndy50/AutoIt_Wrappers/README.md

 # AutoIt_Wrappers
 Repository for AutoIt Wrappers

-Wrappers:
+# Wrappers Wrapped
-Currently wrapped SDL2.
+* Currently wrapped SDL2.
 Version of SDL2 is 2.0.10,
-Wrapped Sigil 0.9.0,
+* Wrapped Sigil 0.9.0
-Wrapped GLFW 3
+* Wrapped GLFW 3

 ABOUT: